 The major and detailed expenditure categories (see Table 5) were based on type of claim, primary diagnosis codes, revenue codes, site of service codes, provider taxonomy codes, and pharmacy therapeutic groupings based on assignment of National Drug Codes (NDCs) using Red Book®.
-The reporting was hierarchical and rolled service-line claim payments to the header claim level.
-For example, if an outpatient hospital claim contained a primary diagnosis of mental health or substance abuse (i.e., ICD-9 codes 290-316), then the entire claim, regardless of the specific services performed, was assigned to the category of outpatient hospital mental health / substance abuse.
+The reporting was hierarchical and rolled up service-line claim payments to the header claim level.
+For example, if an outpatient hospital claim contained a primary diagnosis of mental health or substance abuse (i.e., ICD-9 codes 290-316 or ICD-10 codes F01-F99), then the entire claim, regardless of the specific services performed, was assigned to the category of outpatient hospital mental health / substance abuse.